Whatsapp Icon

 Understanding the Causes

 One groundbreaking study published in the Journal of Oncological Sciences revealed that hypotension in cancer patients might be linked to both the disease itself and its treatments.
 Chemotherapy and radiation, two cornerstone therapies of cancer treatment, can lead to hypotension by affecting the heart and blood vessels.
-Moreover, the study points out that certain cancers, especially those involving hormonal regulation like adrenal gland tumors, can directly lead to decreased blood pressure.
+Moreover, the study points out that certain cancers, especially those involving hormonal regulation like adrenal gland tumours, can directly lead to decreased blood pressure.

 Innovative Treatments on the Horizon